Trough (meteorology): Formation

 A trough is the result of the movements of the air in the atmosphere.
 In regions where there is upward movement near the ground and divergence at altitude, there is a loss of mass.
 The pressure becomes lower at this point.

 At upper levels of the atmosphere, this occurs when there is a meeting of a mass of cold air and another hot one along a thin ribbon called a frontal baroclinic zone.
 We then have the creation of a jet stream that plunges the cold air towards the equator and hot air towards the poles, creating a ripple in the circulation that is called a Rossby wave.
 These undulations give the hollows and peaks of altitude.
 In general, absolute vorticity advection is positive between these two features, but closer to the ridge, whereas it is negative just behind a trough.

 At the surface, lifting air under positive vorticity advection is reflected by the formation of depressions and troughs.
 There will therefore be a slope between the barometric high altitude and that on the ground, this slope going towards the mass of cold air at high altitude (generally towards the Pole).

 Positively/negatively tilted

 Troughs have an orientation relative to the poles which is rarely North-South.
 In the Northern Hemisphere, positively tilted troughs will extend from the lowest pressure northeast to southwest while negatively tilted troughs have a northwest to southeast orientation.
 In the Southern Hemisphere, the positive tilt will be southeast to northwest and the negative one southwest to northeast.

 A trough will usually begin with a positive tilt as cold air moves toward the Equator.
-The trough will become neutral (North-South) and then negatively tilted as the energy carried by the cold air races east though the atmospheric circulation and distorts its shape.
+The trough will become neutral (North-South) and then negatively tilted as the energy carried by the cold air races east through the atmospheric circulation and distorts its shape.
 The positive tilt is thus the building phase of the trough and the negative tilt is the dissipation of its energy.
 Therefore, the clouds and precipitation will develop in the positive phase and the most severe weather will be in the negative phase.